-Protect yourself from the cold with these cruelty-free vegan and synthetic insulated jackets, plus a buying guide to help you pick the perfect one for you!
+Protect yourself from the cold with these cruelty-free vegan insulated jackets – also includes a buying guide to help you pick the perfect one for you!

 Find the right insulated jacket and you’ll likely become inseparable.
 They’re the perfect outer layer to keep you feeling warm with minimal weight and to protect you from the elements.
 It’s an invaluable piece of kit which should be on every outdoors packing list – it’s always on ours!

-Nowadays the variety of synthetic insulated jackets is huge with different styles designed to handle every type of use and environment.
-You’ll find budget options all the way up to technical masterpieces used for Arctic exploration.
+Nowadays the variety of synthetic insulated jackets is huge, with different styles designed to handle every type of use and environment.
+You’ll find simple budget options going all the way up to technical masterpieces used for Arctic exploration.

-The problem was most high-quality coats were stuffed with down feathers, which are cruelly plucked from birds (we’ll get more into that below).
-It was actually really hard work finding a jacket that was cruelty-free, top quality and wouldn’t blow the bank – that is no longer the case.
+The problem was, most high-quality coats were stuffed with down feathers, which are cruelly plucked from birds (we’ll get more into that below).
+It was actually really hard work finding a jacket that was cruelty-free, top quality and wouldn’t blow the bank.
+Thankfully, that is no longer the case.

-Now, there are 100% vegan insulated jackets from all the best outdoors brand which rival their competitors, are environmentally friendly and come at a great price.
+Nowadays you can find 100% vegan insulated jackets from all the best outdoors brand, which completely rival their competitors, are environmentally friendly and come at a great price.
 There are actually so many options it can be hard to know which to pick, that’s why we put this guide together.

 In this article, you’ll find:

-- What is down?
+- What is down insulation?
 Are down insulated jackets cruel?

 - What insulation to look for?